-In his book, Real Life: Surviving the 7 Most Challenging Days of Your Life, Dr. Phil explains the variety of emotions you can expect to face when going through a divorce.
-If you're aware of what to expect before the divorce occurs, hopefully you will have an easier time getting through the difficult period.
+Dr. Phil explains the variety of emotions you could experience when going through a divorce.
+If you're aware of what to expect, hopefully you will have an easier time getting through the difficult period.

 You may be expressing your hurt, fear or frustration through anger.
 It can be a protective mechanism when you feel vulnerable, because if you're on the attack, then at least you're not being rejected.